Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 Currently, a compiled copy of SNL-Delft3D-FM-CEC must be available for the examples to run.
-If the binaries are installed in the standard location in the Delft3D source code (i.e. in the `src/bin` folder), simply copy the `basic.py` file (and `reference.docx` file if converting to Word) to the source code's `examples` directory.
+If the binaries are installed in the standard location in the Delft3D source code (i.e. in the `src/bin` folder), simply copy the required files for each example to the source code's  `examples` directory.
+A list of files required to run each example is provided at the top of the subsections below.

 Alternatively, the location of SNL-Delft3D-FM-CEC binaries can specified by setting the `D3D_BIN` environment variable, instead of copying the example files.
 To set `D3D_BIN`, for example, using PowerShell:

 ```
 (_snld3d) > $env:D3D_BIN = "\path\to\SNL-Delft3D-FM-CEC\src\bin"
 ```

+### Basic Example

+Required files:
++   `basic.py`
++   `reference.docx` (for conversion to Word format)

+The basic example shows how to define a set of simulations with varying parameters, run the simulations and then analyse the results.

 To run the example, move to the directory containing `basic.py` and then call Python: